Jira Backlog Grooming Is Just Like Gardening

 Just make sure you keep the business needs and expectations of executives in mind when grooming your backlog.
 Consider alternative statuses like “Held Back” or “Pivoted” for items that might return to priority once circumstances change.

-An essential step in Jira backlog grooming is setting priorities.
+Visor, an official Atlassian Marketplace Partner, helps with an essential step in Jira backlog grooming: setting priorities.

 However, it can be hard to set priorities in Jira when stakeholders and plans aren’t solidified.
 That’s where third-party applications, like Visor, can help.
-Below is how you can quickly set priority to many items in your Jira backlog using Visor, an official Atlassian Marketplace Partner.
+Visor syncs with Jira, allowing you to visualize your project data and add filters.

 We also provided some tips on using custom fields to visualize and plan your future sprints.